AkashShendkar/Terraform-Projects/webserver-using-terraform-ansible/readme.md

 6.Run ansible-host.sh script for passwordless login to instnaces

-7. copy ansbile.cfg file to /etc/ansible
+7.copy ansbile.cfg file to /etc/ansible

-8.

-9.
+8.Give correct path in script to avoid errors

-Run ansible playbook with inventory
+9.Run ansible playbook with inventory